-- 1. Only one principal use is allowed per parcel of land. - Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.2.
-Establishment of multiple principal uses on a single parcel of land requires a subdivision PUD permit. - 4.3.
-Soil or terrain conditions may require larger lot sizes to satisfy Town or State public health regulations; the burden of proof of soil suitability and terrain is on the applicant.
+- 1. Only one principal use is allowed per parcel of land. - 2.
+Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.
+Establishment of multiple principal uses on a single parcel of land requires a PUD permit. - 4.
+Soil or terrain conditions may require larger lot sizes to satisfy Town or State public health regulations.